EDITORIALS

 What is Session-based test management?

-If you’ve heard of exploratory testing and you’ve heard of scripted testing, you’ve probably also heard of session-based test management, or SBTM.
+If you’ve heard of exploratory testing and you’ve heard of test case management, you’ve probably also heard of session-based test management, or SBTM.
 That’s because SBTM was designed to be a happy medium between the two.

-To explain where SBTM came from and where it fits in the testing world, we need to define a few other types of testing.
+The rest of this post covers where SBTM came from, its four components, and how to decide whether it fits your team.
+To explain where it fits in the testing world, we first need to define a few other types of testing.

 Let’s start with traditional Test Case Management or TCM.
 TCM is built around the concept of – you guessed it – test cases.